Old Serbia

 Ethnological map issued in Belgrade in 1853 under the title "Serbia and areas where Serbian is spoken".
 On it Old Serbia encompasses only the territory inside the Novi Pazar-Sofia-Nis triangle.
 However, most of this area (east of the Nis-Pristina line) lies outside the Serbian-speakering region.

 Old Serbia (Стара Србија) is a Serbian historiographical term that is used to describe the territory that according to the dominant school of Serbian historiography in the late 19th century formed the core of the Serbian Empire in 1346–71.

-The term does not refer to a defined region but over time in the late 19th century and the first decade of the 20th century it came to include the regions of Raška, Kosovo and Metohija and much of modern North Macedonia.
+The term does not refer to a defined region but over time in the late 19th century and the first decade of the 20th century it came to include the regions of Raška, Kosovo and Metohija, much of modern North Macedonia and parts of then Western Bulgaria.
 The term Old Serbians (Старосрбијанци) were used as designations by Serb authors and later governments for Slavic populations from regions such as Vardar Macedonia.
 In modern historiography, the concept of Old Serbia as it developed in the 19th century has been criticised as a historical myth, based often on invented or tendentiously interpreted historical events.